PlatypusIndustries/FirebaseQuickstart/README.md

 # FirebaseQuickstart

-Quickstart template for a React Native application using Firebase
+Quickstart template for a React Native application using Firebase from http://platypus.is/posts/5.
+Check out our other Platyposts at http://platypus.is/posts.

 To get started: